 Caregivers can easily become overwhelmed by all of the responsibilities they have.
 However, not all of their responsibilities can be tackled in one day.
 In fact, a fraction of what they need to do only needs to be accomplished in one day and that is what they need to focus on.

 What caregivers need to do is focus on 3 important things they must do in a day, and leave the others for another day.
-They can either make a list to prioritize their responsibilities or they can use apps which they can use on their smart devicesOpens in a new tab. that are designed for task management.
+They can either make a list to prioritize their responsibilities or they can use apps which they can use on their smart devices that are designed for task management.

 3. Delegate Responsibilities And Errands